Skip to main content

 1945: Apprentice Scheme Formed

-When World War II ended and Britain selected its first peacetime Labour Government, ECA moved quickly to support the reconstruction demands of post-war Britian.
+When World War II ended and Britain selected its first peacetime Labour Government, ECA moved quickly to support the reconstruction demands of post-war Britain.

 Working with the Electrical Trades Union, it launched the National Apprenticeship Scheme to meet the urgent need for skilled electricians.
 The scheme standardised training, improved quality, and ensured a steady supply of qualified workers – very essential for safety and the rapid electrification of homes and industries.
 This partnership highlighted ECA’s leadership in workforce development and its commitment to collaboration, setting a model that raised professionalism and cemented the industry’s reputation.